powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 **dc**
 The `dc` property is an optional property that defines if you want to run an AC power flow or a DC power flow.
 The default value is `false`.

+**dcUseTransformerRatio**
+The `dcUseTransformerRatio` property is an optional property that defines if ratio of transformers should be used in the flow equations in a DC power flow.
+The default value of this parameter is `true`.

+**connectedComponentMode**
+The `connectedComponentMode` property is an optional property that defines if the power flow has to be computed over all connected component (choose `ALL` mode) or just on the main connected component (choose `MAIN` mode).
+The default value of this parameter is `MAIN`.

 ### Default parameters
 The default values of all the optional properties are read from the [load-flow-default-parameter](../../user/configuration/load-flow-default-parameters.md) module, defined in the configuration file.